 Addiction and Mental Health Dual Diagnosis Treatment

 When caring for only one of the two active illnesses diagnosed, your recovery can fracture and be uneven.
 With missing critical treatment for the second illness, clients miss out on essential therapy to address the underlying causes of the entire illness.
 Resulting in poor and failing recovery outcomes.
 When both illnesses are diagnosed, specialists with advanced training can best care for patients.
 Leading to improving long-term recovery outcomes.

 Frequently it is the mental health illness that develops first.
-And to to less emotional pain, and feel better, many people begin to self-medicate with alcohol and drug abuse creating a substance abuse problem.
-Whereas, in some cases, the substance abuse is first and primary illness that over time, leads to mental health illnesses like depression and anxiety.
-To complicate thing, where an addiction grows, the deep phycological need and related withdrawal pains to get more and to use often will result in risky behavior with aggravated mental trauma.
+And to less emotional pain, and feel better, many people begin to self-medicate with alcohol and drug abuse creating a substance abuse problem.
+Whereas, in some cases, substance abuse is the first and primary illness that over time, leads to mental health illnesses like depression and anxiety.
+To complicate things, where an addiction grows, the deep phycological need and related withdrawal pains to get more and to use often will result in risky behavior with aggravated mental trauma.

 Mental Health Disorders are Primary Drivers of Drug & Alcohol Addiction

-Did you know that as little as 15% of drug and alcohol addiction illness is the physical act of substance abuse.
+Did you know that as little as 15% of drug and alcohol addiction illness is the physical act of substance abuse?
 The addiction over time becomes the most visible behavior but, it’s the remaining 85% of negative mental health behaviors and their symptoms that are the main drivers of the disease.
-These drivers of addiction can be linked to deep emotional traumas and emotional crisis.
+These drivers of addiction can be linked to deep emotional traumas and emotional crises.
 Which range from anxiety to self-esteem issues to more advanced schizophrenia.

 More than half with Depression or Bipolar also Abuse Alcohol and Drugs